-Factory worker's hand stuck in cheese cutter - rescue operation underway
+Christchurch Dairyworks' employee hospitalised after getting hand stuck in cheese cutter

-A rescue operation is underway in Christchurch - after a man got his hand stuck in a cheese cutter.
+A man has been taken to Christchurch Hospital - after getting his hand stuck in a cheese cutter.

 Emergency services were called to the Dairyworks factory on Halswell Junction Road just after 11.